crf8472/libarcstk/README.md

 [![C++14](https://img.shields.io/badge/C++-14-darkred.svg)](./API.md)
 [![Release](https://img.shields.io/github/v/release/crf8472/libarcstk?display_name=tag&include_prereleases)](https://github.com/crf8472/libarcstk/releases)

-**This is version 0.1 which is not developed any more**
+**This branch contains version 0.1 which is not developed any more**

 ## Version 0.1

-Version 0.1 contains deprecated module 'parse' instead of current module 'dbar' and deprecated module 'match' instead of current module 'verify'.
+This version branch is outdated and will not see any development any more.
 The last release with this API was 0.1.1-beta.2.
+You will find the API documentation for this version [here][1].

 ## What libarcstk does